Can You Afford to Retire Early?

 Step 5: Protect your portfolio

-Start by making sure you have enough money stashed in relatively stable, liquid investments such as money market accounts and Treasury bills to cover at least a year or two of living expenses.
+To strike a balance between growth and security, start by making sure you have enough money stashed in relatively liquid, relatively stable investments—such as money market accounts, CDs, or high-quality short-term bonds—to cover at least a year or two of living expenses.
 Divide the rest of your portfolio among stocks, bonds, and other fixed-income investments.
-And don’t hesitate to seek professional help to arrive at the right mix of growth and security.
+And don’t hesitate to seek professional help to arrive at the right mix.

 Step 6: Reevaluate your current spending